Common name: Collective nouns

-For collective nouns for various subjects, see a list of collective nouns (e.g. a flock of sheep, pack of wolves).
+Groups of several animals of the same species are referred to by species-specific collective nouns, for example a flock of sheep, pack of wolves.

 Official lists

 Some organizations have created official lists of common names, or guidelines for creating common names, hoping to standardize the use of common names.

 For example, the Australian Fish Names List or AFNS was compiled through a process involving work by taxonomic and seafood industry experts, drafted using the CAAB (Codes for Australian Aquatic Biota) taxon management system of the CSIRO, and including input through public and industry consultations by the Australian Fish Names Committee (AFNC).
 The AFNS has been an official Australian Standard since July 2007 and has existed in draft form (The Australian Fish Names List) since 2001.